dboyliao/pyaudio_wrapper/README.md

 # Troble Shooting

 - The installation script works on my mac OS X 10.10.
+- If you can not successfully install this package on OS X 10.10, you can try to re-install `python` with `brew`.
+That is, run `brew install python`.
-- I use `docker` to test this install script with ubuntu.
+- I use `docker` to test installation scripts with ubuntu.
 It can successfully install `portaudio` and `pyaudio` but once you instantiate `pyaudio.PyAudio`, `ALSA` breaks.
+I don't know why by now....
 - I don't know how to install `portaudio` and `pyaudio` on Window.
 A little help here?

 # Reference